-- The water supply system and sanitary waste system are the two utility systems that have the most impact of Yorkville growth.
+- The water supply and sanitary waste system are the two utility systems that have the most impact of Yorkville growth.
 The water supply system is owned by the United City of Yorkville.
-The sanitary waste system is primarily operated and maintained by a separate government agency, the Yorkville-Bristol Sanitary District.

-- An update to the water supply plan is needed.

-- The Yorkville-Bristol Sanitary Waste

-Treatment Facility is close to capacity.

-This has not been an issue with the recent

-economic slowdown.
-However, an expansion

-plan should be prepared.

-- The utility expansion plans should be prepared in light of revised population, economic and growth forecasts presented in this Comprehensive Plan.
+The sanitary waste system is primarily operated by the YBSD.
+An update to the water supply plan is needed. - The Yorkville-Bristol Sanitary Waste Treatment Facility is close to capacity.
+This has not been an issue with the recent economic slowdown.
+However, an expansion plan should be prepared. - Utility expansion plans should be prepared in light of revised population and growth forecasts presented in this Comprehensive Plan.